 Innerleithen to the Tibbie Shiels Inn (or vice versa)

 You can walk this route in either direction – but you’ll need a car or taxi to the start or from the finish as public transport is non existant in this remote area.
-My preference would be a walk to the Loch and a pint at Tibbie Shiels before a taxi back to Innerleithen.
+My preference would be a walk to the Loch Tibbie Shiels before a taxi back to Innerleithen, and it would be great if the pub was to reopen, so you could have a refreshing pint as a reward for your labours, but sadly it is currently shut.
 Leave Innerleithen, and then follow the Southern Upland Way.
 At Fethan Hill you can see down to Glen House, the birth place of Captain John Porteous, who met a grisly fate in Edinburgh.
 At Blackhouse, you can see the Blackhouse Tower which was built in the late 16th Century.
 It was once owned by the Douglases, notably Sir James Douglas, who fought many a skirmish against the English, and always makes for a nice spot to stop off for a break.
 You head towards Dryhope and will see Dryhope Tower.
 This ruin was built in the sixteenth century, and was once inhabited by Walter Scott of Harden.
 The walk ends along the shore of the beautiful St Mary’s Loch then the welcome sight of the Tibbie Shiels In comes into view.

 Kirnie Law and Priesthope